gbertalan/C_Prog_Recap/README.md

 ### Introduction

 This repository aims to provide a comprehensive recap of essential concepts, techniques, and best practices in C programming.
 It is designed to be a valuable resource for both beginners and experienced programmers.
+The contained files are all c files, organized into lessons.

+### Navigating the Lessons

+The repository is organized into individual lessons, each focusing on specific concepts and techniques in C programming.
+You have the flexibility to follow the lessons in sequential order or jump between them based on your learning needs.

+If you're new to C programming or prefer a structured approach, it is recommended to start with Lesson 0 and progress through the lessons in numerical order.
+This will ensure a gradual and comprehensive understanding of the concepts.

+If you're already familiar with certain concepts, feel free to revisit a specific lesson as a refresher.

 ### Contents